anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/structural-causal-modeling/backpropogation-effect-adjustments.md

 **Stage 2 - Apply Causal Discovery on this and we get to know the strength of these relationships**

+[Refer this page to know about the algorithm ]

 <Image align="center" border={false} src="https://files.readme.io/efa635ac780384cd72a5658ec228abe4b917ad64f27c75151d65fcd903bbff1f-c.jpg" />

 <br />